 The lens flare is still present

-Unfortunately, the green lens flare has not yet been "fixed" by Apple, although from my layman's point of view, something like this should be easy to remove with subsequent image optimization.
+Unfortunately, the green lens flare has not yet been "remedied" by Apple, although from my layman's point of view, something like this should be easy to remove with subsequent image optimization.
 After all, the spot does not appear in random places, but usually on the opposite side of the image, if you consider the light source as the starting point.

 Low light close-up: iPhone 12 Pro wins